 If you’re feeling defeated with not reaching goals in the past, don’t worry.
 Even the most successful celebrities and business owners have seen their own failures but continued to set goals anyway.

 Entertainer extraordinaire Beyoncé keeps a photograph of an Academy Award by her treadmill where she sees it every day.
-Imagine the visualization and the feelings she attaches to it when she sees it.
+Imagine the visualization, gratitude and the feelings she attaches to it when she sees it.

 I know if it was me, everytime I’d get on the treadmill I’d give my “Thank you for the Academy Award” speech.
 Of course, you still need to take action.
 But the mere feelings you feel when you put yourself in the shoes you want to walk in really does help you push through all the doubt and naysayers.

 Did you see this year’s Grammy show?
 She is the MOST awarded female artist in Grammy history.
 Let that sink in….

 According to my husband, he’s the GOAT.
 I just learned what that stood for when we were all in quarantine last year… it means the Greatest Of All Time.

 “I missed more than 9000 shots in my career.
 I’ve lost almost 300 games.
 26 times I’ve been trusted to take the game-winning shot and missed.
 I’ve failed over, and over, and over again in my life.
 And that is why I succeed.” — Michael Jordan